 In the HYBRIT process, water and fossil-free electricity are used to create hydrogen.
 When hydrogen reacts with iron oxide, water is formed instead of carbon dioxide.
 The water can then be reused for electrolysis in the hydrogen production.

-Join us for a virtual tour of HYBRIT’s pilot plant for direct reduction with hydrogen.
+Join us for a tour of HYBRIT’s pilot plant for direct reduction with hydrogen.
 In the plant trials of direct reduction and production of hydrogen are taking place.